veertuinc/anka-docs/content/en/docs/Getting Started/partials/_step3-and-4.md

-Great! now that we have our Anka Controller & Registry up and running let's add Nodes!
+Great!
+Now that we have our Anka Controller & Registry up and running, let's add Nodes!

 ## Step 3.
 Link the Anka CLI Node to the Controller